-- 44 - In 2017, there were at least three currencies (Swiss Franc, Japanese Yen, Euro) with negative interest rates.
+- In 2021, there were at least three currencies (Swiss Franc, Japanese Yen, Euro) with negative interest rates and perhaps two more (Croatian Kuna, Bulgarian Lev).
 Using the fundamentals (inflation and real growth) approach, how would you explain negative interest rates? - How negative can rates get?
 (Is there a bound?) - Would you use these negative interest rates as risk free rates? - If no, why not and what would you do instead? - If yes, what else would you have to do in your valuation to be internally consistent?